 To compound matters riding a bike on congested highways, such as those in Houston, Texas, increases the likelihood of a serious injury or wrongful death accident exponentially.
 The vast majority of motorcycle accidents occur because the other vehicles cannot see the motorcycle itself and act as if the bike is not even there.

 When traffic is congested, the visibility factor becomes much greater and much more dangerous for anyone to ride a motorcycle.

-According to the Texas Department of Transportation, there were over 10,000 motorcycle accidents that occurred last year.
+According to the Texas Department of Transportation, there were over 10,000 motorcycle accidents occurred last year.
 Just fewer than 500 people were killed in Texas in motorcycle crashes.
-While over 2000 people were injured in Texas in that year.
+At the same time, over 2000 people were injured in Texas in that year.

-Each year riding motorcycles become more popular and there are more bikes on the roadway.
-Unfortunately with Texas’s explosive growth rate, there are more and more motorists in general on the highway.
+Each year riding motorcycles become more popular, and more bikes are on the roadway.
+Unfortunately, with Texas’s explosive growth rate, more and more motorists are on the highway.
 Also, our highway construction is not kept pace with our growth.

-This situation has made riding motorcycles and metropolitan areas such as Houston, Dallas, Austin, and San Antonio much more dangerous than it was just a few years ago.
+This situation has made riding motorcycles and metropolitan areas such as Houston, Dallas, Austin, and San Antonio much more dangerous than just a few years ago.

 If you choose to ride a motorcycle, ride safely and avoid the major highways whenever possible and certainly during peak traffic times.

 If you have questions about a motorcycle crash, contact our personal injury lawyers in Houston for a free consultation!
 (281) 587-1111.

 Please visit our Houston Motorcycle accident page at: https://baumgartnerlawyers.com/houston-motorcycle-accident-lawyer/

 Contact The Houston Personal Injury Lawyers at Baumgartner Law Firm for Help